 55-and-over age-restricted communities are permitted under the federal Housing for Older Persons Act (HOPA) and California Civil Code.
 These communities are not for active-duty military families with younger dependents.
 They are for buyers meeting the age qualification - public factual disclosure, not steering.

-Side-by-side project comparison
+Side-by-side community comparison

 Common scenarios - Camarillo new construction buyer profiles